 Getting ready for the upcoming Lacrosse season should include a mix of cardio and strength workouts, as well as ball throwing, catching and stick training to improve your game.
-If you’re a bit sick of the typical 5-mile endurance run or the boring wall-ball routines, here’s a few tips to put a modern twist on your Lacrosse workout.
+If your team is a bit sick of the typical 5-mile endurance run or the boring wall-ball routines, here’s a few tips to put a modern twist on their Lacrosse workout.

 Wall Balls, With A Twist

 Growing tired of facing that wall for twenty minutes a day with the same old routine?
 Shake things up by adding a some twists and movements to your wall ball routine.
 Try moving laterally back and forth in front of the wall, alternating hands and leading passes.
 Give it an extra twist by throwing right, and then run left facing the wall.
 Then try throwing left, followed by running right facing the wall again.
 Alternate your classic stationary wall balls with these fast-paced moving routines for Lacrosse training that keeps you on your toes.

 Bust out those agility ladders to hone-in your quick Lacrosse movements.
 Kick up their boring routine by stepping outside of the box, or rather – the ladder.
 Working not just inside, but also outside the agility ladders will improve your quick-stepping abilities and speed.
 As they move from an agility routine and stepping outside the ladder, have a teammate toss you a ball.
 Learning to stay alert to catch while still maintaining foot coordination will keep them upright and moving efficiently in an actual Lacrosse game.

 Interval Sprints as a Workout